Warpnix-Software/WarpnixOS/README.md

 ## WarpnixOS

 WarpnixOS is an XFCE Linux distribution that combines speed, older hardware compatibility, and nostalgic design language for a fun and intuitive desktop experience.
+It was originally released on July 20th, 2026.

 Major features include full APT and FlatPak support built in, an easy and familiar Windows-like UI, and low system requirements, needing just a 1.3 GHz processor and 3 GB RAM.
 I hope you enjoy!! :-D